apache/skywalking/docs/en/setup/backend/ui-grafana.md

 Since 9.4.0, SkyWalking provide [PromQL Service](../../api/promql-service.md).
 You can choose [Grafana](https://grafana.com/) as the SkyWalking UI.
 About the installation and how to use please refer to the [official document](https://grafana.com/docs/grafana/v9.3/).

+Notice <1>, Gafana is [AGPL-3.0 license](https://github.com/grafana/grafana/blob/main/LICENSE), which is very different from Apache 2.0.
+Please follow AGPL 3.0 license requirements.

+Notice <2>, SkyWalking always uses its native UI as first class.
+All visualization features are only available on native UI.
+Grafana UI is an extension on our support of PromQL APIs.
+We don't maintain or promise the complete Grafana UI dashboard setup.

 ## Configure Data Source
 In the data source config panel, chose the `Prometheus` and set the url to the OAP server address, the default port is `9090`.
 <img src="https://skywalking.apache.org/doc-graph/promql/grafana-datasource.jpg"/>